 - Greater than 10 percent Zero-Car Households — zero-car households are included in this criterion as these are populations, which include those with disabilities, depend more on transit, paratransit, walking, and bicycling to reach employment and other destinations

 ATO can help us understand, at a neighborhood-level, the spatial separation of residents from employment opportunities and other basic needs.
 This is especially relevant for underserved populations that may benefit most from non-vehicular modes of travel in order to access key needs.

-The maps below show block groups identified meeting the WFRC vulnerable community definition (left-most) and their workplace accessibility (TAZ-based ATO) scores for vehicle travel (center map) and the transit system (right-most), relative to the MPO region as a whole.
+The maps below show block groups identified meeting the WFRC Equity Focus Areas definition (left-most) and their workplace accessibility (TAZ-based ATO) scores for vehicle travel (center map) and the transit system (right-most), relative to the MPO region as a whole.
 Areas with higher ATO scores are shown in red and orange on the two maps.
-Areas where vulnerable communities have less workplace connectivity are shown in yellow, green, and blue.
+Areas where Equity Focus Areas have less workplace connectivity are shown in yellow, green, and blue.

-These maps highlight that access by transit is more limited for vulnerable communities living in cities in western Salt Lake County, Layton and the surrounding area east of I-15 in Davis County, and eastern Weber County.
+These maps highlight that access by transit is more limited for residents of equity Focus Areas in western Salt Lake County, Layton and the surrounding area east of I-15 in Davis County, and eastern Weber County.
 This is due to gaps in a frequent transit network in more suburban parts of the region as well as the fewer number of jobs located in these areas.
-Access to jobs and services via car is more limited for vulnerable communities in eastern Weber and Davis Counties, again due to the relative lack of employment opportunities in these areas.
+Access to jobs and services via car is more limited for Equity Focus Areas in eastern Weber and Davis Counties, again due to the relative lack of employment opportunities in these areas.
 Land use diversity, or locating non-residential developments closer to homes, would improve access for these communities

 There are many ways to communicate ATO at various scales and through different demographic or employment lenses.